Aims of the new national curriculum

 The national curriculum for mathematics aims to ensure that all pupils:

-become fluent in the fundamentals of mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.
+- develop conceptual understanding and ability to recall and apply knowledge rapidly and accurately.

-can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.
+develop an argument, justification and proof by using mathematical language.
+Problem solve by applying knowledge to a variety of routine and non-routine problems, breaking down problems into simpler steps and persevering in answering

 Maths At Hextable Primary School